Skip to content

 return ensemble_evaluate(few_shot_prompt(criteria, similar, interaction))

-How we solve it: human review with full context (conversation, rubric, machine scores, similar cases).
-We triage what to review first (big disagreement, borderline scores, new releases, thin coverage).
-If reviewers often disagree on the same rubric, we fix the rubric, not only “more labels.”
+Our solution: we use human review with full context (conversation, rubric, machine scores, and similar cases).
+We triage what to review first (large disagreement, borderline scores, new releases, thin coverage).
+If reviewers repeatedly disagree on the same rubric, we fix the rubric, not only “more labels.”

 def retrieve_weighted(query, store):